 Finding a place to stay is never a problem on St. Croix; from the most quaint "bed and breakfast" inn to the grandest of luxury resorts, the award-winning facilities on the island provide excellent, consistent service that will make you feet right at home, no matter what environment you choose.

 The upscale resorts and hotels on St. Croix offer the ultimate in a pampered getaway.
-Highly trained professional staff cater to your every need as you indulge in soothing spa treatments, sample the finest in haute cuisine or relax on a secluded strand of white-sand beach.
+Highly trained professional staff cater to your every need as you indulge in soothing spa treatments, sample the finest in haute cuisine or relax on a secluded white-sand beach.